Analysis of Resistors in Series and Parallel

 Note: Household lighting and appliance circuits are in parallel so that one device turning off or failing does not interrupt others.

 II.
-Calculation of Series and Parallel Resistance
+How to Calculate Series and Parallel Resistance

 Complex resistor networks mix series and parallel groupings.
 Reduce them step-by-step using the same rules: combine series groups into sums and parallel groups using reciprocal sums.
 Remember: series elements share current; parallel elements share voltage.